swcarpentry/training-course/_submissions/round-01/1/2012-09-07-week-1-inputoutput-in-python.md

 print line.split()<br />
 print line.split()[1]*1.50`

 Whoops!
-Readlines reads in all of our data as a string, and although we broke up the string into chunks, it is still being treated as text, so we can&#8217;t multiply.
+Readlines reads in all of our data as a string, and although we broke up the string into chunks, it is still being treated as text, so we can't multiply.
 By casting our number of tomatoes per plant as an integer we can perform mathematical operations on it.

 `for line in tomatoes:<br />
 print line.split()<br />